 If you have ever made a New Year’s Resolution, you know how difficult it can be to keep.
-But just because 2020 has been a mess, it doesn’t mean that you shouldn’t use tech to go into the new year.
+But just because 2021 has been just as much of a mess as the year before, it doesn’t mean that you shouldn’t use tech to go into the new year.

 One way to be more productive and make life easier is by adding apps to your mobile devices.
 You can find apps that do pretty much anything you can think of, from entertainment to work and so much more.
-Tap or click here for 15 great apps for iOS and Android.
+Tap or click here for the best home inventory apps to help sort out all your stuff.
+How’s that for a resolution?

-Start 2021 the right way by getting all your devices in order.
-It is time for a technological make-over, so we’re going to give you three tech resolutions that you can actually keep.
+Another way to start 2022 the right way is by getting all your devices in order.
+It’s time for a technological makeover, and here are three tech resolutions that you can actually keep.

 Wipe your old devices

-Christmas is a popular time for receiving new gadgets and electronics, and who doesn’t want to ring in the new year with brand-new technology.
-But before you get stuck in with your new device, you should plan what you will do with your old ones.
+Christmas is a popular time for receiving new gadgets and electronics, and who doesn’t want to ring in the new year with brand-new technology?
+But before you go all in with your new device, you should plan what you will do with your old ones.

 The best starting point is to sign yourself out of any profiles or services on the old device.
 Remove or transfer any photos to cloud storage, or make sure that you have backups.